-Varada Kolhatkar, Assistant Professor of Teaching, MDS Vancouver
+Varada Kolhatkar, Acting Co-Director and Assistant Professor of Teaching, MDS Vancouver

 "With a large amount of data available in different disciplines and powerful technology at our fingertips, it is tempting to throw data and technology at problems without deeper understanding of them.
 This way we easily end up with misleading interpretations of the data.
 This program teaches you how to interpret your data responsibly and answer data-related questions in a principled way, without ignoring the limitations of the technology or the data."